fylgja/site/README.md

 The website is build with [11ty](https://www.11ty.dev/).

-So our main repo here -> https://github.com/fylgja/fylgja Any documentation found in each component there, is based on the documentation here.
+See our main repo here -> https://github.com/fylgja/fylgja Any documentation found in each component there, is based on the documentation here.

 ## How to Contribute